Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 Following from Remark~\ref{rm:lb}, we observe that the lower bound $Z_{\text{D}}(\varepsilon,\bm{\lambda})$ can be tightened up (i.e., maximized) by solving for the optimal $\bm{\lambda}^\ast$.
 Such a problem is called the \textit{Lagrangian dual problem} (D) and is formulated as follows:

-The Lagrangian dual problem is a non-differentiable optimization problem because $Z_{\text{D}}(\varepsilon,\bm{\lambda})$ is a piecewise linear concave function of $\bm{\lambda}$.
-To solve this problem, we use the subgradient method, which has shown to be an effective method for non-differentiable optimization problems.
-The subgradient method is an iterative algorithm in the spirit of the gradient ascent method for finding the maximum solution of a continuous differentiable function.
-Algorithm~\ref{alg:subgradient} provides the pseudo-code for the subgradient optimization.
+The Lagrangian dual problem is a non-differentiable optimization problem because $Z_{\text{D}}(\varepsilon,\bm{\lambda})$ is a piecewise linear, concave function of $\bm{\lambda}$.
+To solve this problem, we employ the subgradient method \cite{held1971}, which has been demonstrated as an effective method for non-differentiable optimization problems \cite{held1974}.
+The subgradient method is an iterative algorithm in the spirit of the gradient ascent method for determining the maximum solution of a continuously differentiable function.
+Algorithm~\ref{alg:subgradient} provides the pseudocode for the subgradient optimization.